Remember big CB Radios?

 I ran 300 watts on my big radio years ago.
 Many truckers ran radios with 500-1000 watts of radio power!

 On a good day, depending on the terrain and the weather, that radio would get a range of a few hundred miles.

 The truckers I knew liked to talk on a frequency below Channel 19.
 This allowed us to communicate uninterrupted for miles and miles.

 All the big truck stops had CB radios for sale as well as a parts and service department.
 Truckers could get their radios tuned, repaired and get expert advice to have the antenna match the radio.
 This was critical to the proper operation of the CB.

 I still have a CB in my truck but it isn’t as powerful as the older big radio I had many years ago.
 I have a 29LTD Cobra, which does the job.
 It is pumped to 35 watts.

 Related > Learn How to Talk CB Lingo, C’Mon

 If truckers didn’t run with their friends on long haul trips, they would still monitor Channel 19 for bear reports, traffic reports and weather.

 The produce sheds in California would call us into the docks when they were ready for us to load or unload.
 This was in order to assign us a door number.
-CB’s were handy for this.
+CB’s were very handy for this purpose.